Do You Need A Bicycle Odometer? 9 Questions To Help You Decide

 Handlebar odometer

-An odometer calculates everything about your trip and your life on the bicycle for you.
+An odometer calculates everything about your trip on the bicycle for you.
 This means that it performs basic calculations like trip distance and speed.
 You can also use a better odometer in order to tell you far more advanced things like how dehydrated you are, trip time, and measuring your recommended daily distance for your BMI against the amount you have gone during the day, trip, and all-time.

 Uphill biking

-How Does the Cyclocomputer work?
+How Does the Cyclocomputer Work?

 The computer also calculates the speed you are traveling at by measuring the time between wheel spins.